 Instructions

-• Use a box grater to manually grate the cucumbers or you can use a small food processor to finely chop the cucumbers as I do in this recipe.
+• Prepare the cucumbers.
+Manually grate the cucumbers with a box grater or use a small food processor to finely grate the cucumbers as I do in this recipe.
 Toss the grated cucumbers with 1/2 tsp kosher salt.
-Spoon the grated cucumber into a cheese cloth or a double thickness napkin and squeeze dry.
-(There will be a lot of liquid).
+Spoon the grated cucumber into a cheesecloth or a double thickness napkin and squeeze dry.
+There will be a lot of liquid.

-• In one large mixing bowl, place the garlic with remaining 1/2 tsp salt, white vinegar, and extra virgin olive oil.
+• Combine the garlic mixture.
+In one large mixing bowl, place the garlic with the remaining 1/2 tsp salt, white vinegar, and extra virgin olive oil.
 Mix to combine.

-• Add the grated cucumber to the bowl with the garlic mixture.
-Stir in the yogurt, and a pinch of white or black pepper, and the fresh herbs (if using.
-I did not use fresh herbs in the video).
-Stir to combine well.
+• Add the cucumber.
+Add the grated cucumber, yogurt, and a pinch of white or black pepper to the bowl with the garlic mixture, along with the fresh herbs, if using.
+Stir to combine.
+(I did not use fresh herbs in the video.)

-• Cover and refrigerate for a bit (anywhere from 30 minutes to a couple hours before serving).
+• Refrigerate.
+Cover and refrigerate for a bit (anywhere from 30 minutes to a couple of hours before serving).
 This will help thicken the sauce and give it the best texture, while allowing the flavors to meld.

-• When ready to serve, stir the tzatziki sauce to refresh and transfer to serving bowl, drizzle with more extra virgin olive oil, if you like.
-Serve with your favorite veggies, pita chips or wedges (be sure to read the post for more ideas on how to use this sauce)!
+• Serve.
+When ready to serve, stir the tzatziki sauce to refresh and transfer to a serving bowl, drizzle with more extra virgin olive oil, if you like.
+Serve with your favorite veggies, pita chips, or wedges.

 Video